Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

 In the four decades since the widespread adoption of NR as a measurement technique, many methods have been proposed to solve the inverse modelling problem.
 Until recently, advances in NR analysis and fitting have kept close pace with the progress in machine learning (ML).
 The rapid rise of deep learning, automatic differentiation and specialised computation libraries has revolutionised the scalability of ML in many other fields.
 Yet, these analysis routes have so far been very slow to translate to NR fitting.
 Among the leading software packages for NR and thin-film analysis \cite{nelson2019refnx, woollam2017completeease}, the underlying fitting routines are often based on traditional data optimisation techniques such as Levenberg-Marquardt (LM) \cite{levenberg1944method, marquardt1963algorithm}, Broyden-Fletcher-Goldfarb-Shanno (BFGS) \cite{nocedal2006numerical}, or heuristic techniques such as differential evolution \cite{storn1997differential} or particle swarms \cite{eberhart1995new}.
 Other approaches follow Bayesian methodologies such as Markov-chain Monte-Carlo (MCMC) \cite{metropolis1953equation, hastings1970monte} or nested sampling \cite{skilling2004nested}.
 The authors are not currently aware of any widely-used NR software that fully utilises the power of modern automatic-differentiation and gradient-based optimisation techniques to directly solve the inverse problem.

-Although no direct applications of automatic-differentiation are to be found in the literature, surrogate models have very recently been proposed to replace the inverse problem \cite{doucet2021machine, hinderhofer2023machine, pithan2023closing, starostin2025fast} with ML.
+In place of physically derived models, surrogate approaches have very recently been proposed to replace the inverse problem \cite{doucet2021machine, hinderhofer2023machine, pithan2023closing, starostin2025fast, rentzsch2026towards} with ML.
 These ML models supplant the forward reflectivity model and are trained to predict the parameters of interest directly from the measured $R$.
 Although such approaches are able to leverage advanced ML technologies, it is inevitable that physical intuition is lost when replacing governing equations with fast machine learning.